joeparis/CS160-Fall-16/Topics.md

 For class on 9/28 read Section 1.4 in your textbook.
 Watch [Characters in a computer - ASCII Tutorial](https://youtu.be/B1Sf1IhA0j4) Watch [Characters in a computer - Unicode Tutorial (UTF-32 & UTF-16)](https://youtu.be/-oYfv794R9s)
+#### Stretch Goal
+Download and check out [Logisim](http://www.cburch.com/logisim/) - a free logic simulator.
+We'll be using it in class to explore digital logic.
 ## The Binary Number System
 ## Data Manipulation
 ## Operating Systems